jadvrodrigues/CustomNavMesh/README.md

 Clone or download this repository and open the project in Unity.
 Alternatively, you can copy the contents of `Assets/CustomNavMesh` to an existing project.

-The scenes used for the GIFs are available in the `Assets/Examples` folder.
+The scenes used for some of the GIFs are available in the `Assets/Examples` folder.
 Just hit the Space Bar in play mode to test it.

 Note: This project was created using __Unity 2019.4 LTS__ version.
 Tested in __PC Standalone__, __Android__ and __WebGL__.